 For super regional sites, the hosts will send participant manuals to all schools in their super region.
-The manuals shall provide details for the super regional championship.
-The final site participant manual will be sent directly to each institution.
+The manuals shall provide details for the Super Regional championship.
+The final site participant manual will be sent directly to each institution from the NCAA.

-Typically, the tournament director will send a draft of the participant manual to the NCAA for review by January 31.
+Typically, tournament director will send a draft of the participant manual to the NCAA for review by January 31.
 The NCAA shall provide his/her comments to the draft manual by February 15.